rsmease/algo-datastructures-notes/interview_topics/ruby.md

 ## Rack

-- Rack is a Ruby-based CGI (Common Gateway Interfact), which offers a standard tht allows web servers to execute programs, generating web pages dynamically
+- Rack is a Ruby-based CGI (Common Gateway Interfact), which offers a standard that allows web servers to execute programs, generating web pages dynamically
     - Adapts Rails/other frameworks to Ruby runtime environments
 - Rack is a collection of middleware for Ruby web applications
     - It allows you to interact with Sinatra and Mongrel or Rails and Unicorn or Rails and Mongrel or Sinatra and Puma, all without dealing with the specifics of the interactions between them